MaciejSzalek/Memory/README.md

 # Memory

-To-do and Shopping list  (app in progress)
+(app in progress)

+The application which support your MEMORY.
+Create your Shopping and ToDo list, using keyboard or voice.

 Iusses developed in project: